wragge/dfat-documents-web/_volumes/volume-3-1940-january-june/342-mr-m-akiyama-japanese-consul-general-in-australia-to-mr-r-g-menzies-prime-minister.md

 ---
+doc_date: '1940-06-05'
+doc_num: 342
+doc_order: 342
+naa_refs:
+- naa_barcode: 172905
+  naa_control_symbol: AUS 90 PART 2
+  naa_series: A981
+  reference: '[AA: A981, AUSTRALIA 90B, ii]'
-title: "342 Mr M. Akiyama, Japanese Consul-General in Australia, to Mr R. G. Menzies, Prime Minister"
+title: Mr M. Akiyama, Japanese Consul-General in Australia, to Mr R. G. Menzies, Prime Minister
-volume: "Volume 3: 1940, January-June"
-doc_id: 1108
+vol_full_title: 'Volume 3: January–June 1940'
 vol_id: 3
-doc_date: 1940-06-05
+vol_title: 'Volume 3: 1940, January-June'
 ---

-# 342 Mr M. Akiyama, Japanese Consul-General in Australia, to Mr R. G. Menzies, Prime Minister

-## Letter SYDNEY, 5 June 1940
+Letter SYDNEY, 5 June 1940

 I desire to refer to your letter AH42/1 of January 25th, 1940, on the subject of the prohibition of the export of iron ore from Australia.
 [1]